scrapegoat/scrapegoat/README.md

 ![Alt text](https://github.com/Scrape-Goat/scrapegoat/blob/main/img/cos.png?raw=true "Title")

 ### Multi Processing
-The multiprocessing module allows the programmer to fully leverage multiple processors on a given machine. ***The basic ideology of Multi-Processing is that if you have an algorithm that can be divided into different workers (processors), then you can speed up the program.*** Machines nowadays come with 4,6,8 and 16 cores, therefore parts of the code can be deployed in parallel.
+The multiprocessing module allows the programmer to fully leverage multiple processors on a given machine. ***The basic ideology of Multi-Processing is that if you have an algorithm that can be divided into different workers (small processors/cores), then you can speed up the program.*** Machines nowadays come with 4,6,8 and 16 cores, therefore parts of the code can be deployed in parallel.

 ## Using Scrapegoat
 The examples/test.py file contains these